xaviarmengol/ESP32-Machine-Advisor/README.md

 ### TODO List

-- [ ] Add logging system to SD to make the off-line buffer much bigger
+- [x] Add logging system to SD to make the off-line buffer much bigger
-- [ ] Add deep-sleep/wake-up to reduce battery consumption
 - [ ] Document the class methods using std documentation system
 - [ ] Create a Platformio Library
+- [ ] Add basic filtering to the signals (Use external library)
 - [ ] Be able to download the data in JSON
+- [ ] Add deep-sleep/wake-up to reduce battery consumption
 - [ ] Create a GraphQL connector
-- [ ] Add basic filtering to the signals (Use external library)

 ## Author